 Hyderabad was founded over 400 years ago, but even before that, the region saw the coming together of many different cultures and traditions.
 Persian, Turkish and Arabian ways were first introduced to the local south Indian Telugu and Kannadiga way of life under the Qutb Shahi kings.
 Trade, and the Mughal empire brought north Indian influences with them.
 The arrival of the British in India, and their tug-of-war with the Nizams of Hyderabad, introduced western concepts.

-There’s far more to see and do in Hyderabad than can be covered in a single chart or infographic.
+There’s far more to see and do in Hyderabad than a single chart or infographic can can cover.
 But you need to start somewhere, so here are some of the top things you can do here.
 Want more details?
-Scroll past the infographic.
+Keep on reading.

 (Click to enlarge)